A Walter Ulric Story

 “I’ll take them some popcorn,” said Julia.
 “Good grief!
 You’re just like children!”

 Several minutes passed.
-I figured she’d just gotten to chatting, but something wasn’t right.
+I figured she’d just gotten to chatting, but she didn’t seem the chatty type.

 “Hey, I thought you were coming with snacks?” said Conrad through the walkie.

 My heart pounded through my chest.
 Leaping from the porch, I raced to the side of the house where I last saw Julia.
 A single, white, canvas shoe, the one Julia had been wearing, lay on the lawn.
 Conrad and Steve joined me by the discarded footwear.

 “Well… Crap,” I said.